What to Do on a Rainy Day in Montreal

 5. Relax in a Café

-One of the best ways to spend a rainy day is by cozying up in a local café.
-Montreal is famous for its café culture, and you’ll find numerous charming coffee shops throughout the city.
-Order a cup of steaming hot coffee or tea and indulge in a sweet treat while watching the world go by.
-Some popular options include Tommy Café, Pikolo Espresso Bar, and Café Myriade.
+Certainly one of the things you can do on a rainy day is relax at a local of a shop locally.
+Montreal is famous for its café scene, and you will discover an abundance of quaint coffee shops at in the city.
+Buy a cup of hot steaming coffee or tea and enjoy a sweet treat to accompany your view of the world going by.
+Other popular choices include Tommy Café, Pikolo Espresso Bar and Café Myriade.

 6. Catch a Movie